 - Unfollow accounts that don’t make you feel good, and follow accounts with positive and uplifting energy

 - Ask the question – does this add value to my life?

 - Replace screens with other activities you enjoy - books, puzzles, podcasts, crafts, DIY projects

 - Focus on self-care and empowering behaviour

-For people living in lockdown locations, read more about how to stay connected during this time.
+For people living in lockdown and restricted locations, read more about how to stay connected during this time.